 Design and build a web platform so that HR professionals can easily create and send surveys, and analyze the results quickly.

-I attended to strategy, design, and validation, and brought in an expert to take care of technical implementation.
+Responsible for strategy, design, and validation, and partnered with an expert to take care of technical implementation.

-Disclosure: I am a co-founder of Team Voice.
+Disclosure: I was a co-founder of Team Voice.

 What I did